Tanay3484/CC-Project/README.md

 ### Step 4: Run
 Run the webapp by running either &nbsp; `flask run` &nbsp; **OR** &nbsp; `python app.py` &nbsp; command<br/>
 By default, a flask application runs on port `5000` on `localhost`.
 So head over to http://localhost:5000 and start using!
-### Step 4.1: :star:Star [this repository](https://github.com/AbhiSinha08/HotelManagementSystem) if you like our work⭐